Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

 \paragraph{Lower bound (\cref{rem:lower_bound})} In the $K$-composite problem, consider an arbitrary strategy profile $\s$ in the $(x,q)$-quota mechanism $(M,g)$.
-By the linearity of $x$ on $\D(\Th)$, every mixed strategy is outcome-equivalent to some pure strategy.
+Since the extension of $x$ to $\D(\Th)$ is linear, every mixed strategy is outcome-equivalent to some pure strategy.
 Therefore, we may assume without loss that $\s$ is pure.
-Suppose that $x$ is injective.
+Suppose that $x$ is injective (as defined in \cref{rem:lower_bound}).
 Fix agent $i$.
 For each profile $\bm{\th} \in \Th^K$ and each problem $k$, we have

 where the second equality uses the injectivity of $x$.
 Therefore,